0xjgv/0xjgv/README.md

 ### Hi, I'm Juan.

-I’m a self-taught, product-minded software engineer with a background in web development, cybersecurity and reverse engineering.
+I’m a self-taught, product-minded software engineer with a background in web development, cybersecurity, and reverse engineering.

-By day I work as a Senior Software Engineer at ~~MoonPay~~ **Cypherblock** where I, alone for the time being, build a tool that helps individuals and companies prevent fraud in web3 by assigning a trust-score to a wallet.
-Feel free to check it out [**cypherblock.xyz**](https://cypherblock.xyz/)
+By day I work as a Senior Software Engineer at ~~MoonPay~~ **Cypherblock** where I, alone for the time being, build a tool to help individuals & companies prevent fraud in web3 by assigning a trust score to a wallet.
+Feel free to check it out [**cypherblock.xyz**](https://cypherblock.xyz/).

-By night I love to learn new things, currently I'm tinkering with auto ML libraries, and build things that I find interesting
+By night I love to learn new things, currently tinkering with auto ML libraries, and building things that I find interesting.

+- [**cypherblock.xyz**](https://cypherblock.xyz/) - As mentioned ☝️
 - [**Fredirect**](https://fredirect.vercel.app/) - Follow URL redirections to identify potential phishing websites
-- [**cypherblock.xyz**](https://cypherblock.xyz/) - As mentioned ☝️
 - [WIP] [**YouTube-transcripts**](https://github.com/juan-villamizar/youtube-transcripts) - A tool to download a channels' video transcripts

 *"The highest forms of understanding we can achieve are laughter and human compassion."*